 As permitted by section 408 of the Companies Act 2006, the Company's profit and loss account has not been included in these financial statements.
-The Company's deficit for the financial year was £40 million (2009:£4 million profit).
+The Company's deficit for the financial year was £nil million (2010:£40 million deficit).